 Tax concessions from state, territory and local governments – There are a number of different tax concessions available to charities from state, territory and local governments.
 These include taxes such as stamp duty (a tax on some financial and property transactions), payroll tax (a tax on wages that exceed a certain threshold paid by employers) and land tax (a tax on landowners).

 “With all the concessions available to NFPs, it’s important to seek advice to find out exactly what you are entitled to.
-Discovering that your organisation may not have to pay certain taxes could make a big difference to a NFPs bottom line”, Andrew explains.
+Discovering that your organisation may not have to pay certain taxes could make a big difference to a NFPs bottom line”, Vishal explains.

 He also recommends that NFPs review their tax concessions situation regularly.
 “In my experience, NFPs tend to look at their tax concessions maybe once, then once it’s been set, probably forgotten about.
 The revenue authorities require NFPs to review their status annually or when its objectives or activities change, something we highly recommend so that they continue to access the relevant concessions.
 Also, there may be further concessions the NFPs may not know they are entitled to and undertaking a review can bring those concessions to their attention.
 A trusted accountant will be able to assess your situation and do any paperwork that’s required.”